lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/README.md

 ## Acknowledgements

 I thank Dr. Cedric Chauve for his encouragement and involvement in my development.
 This workshop was inspired on the basis of my learning experiences with him.
-I also thank him for letting me us a portion of data he kindly allowed me to use throughout these exercises.
+I also thank him for letting me us a portion of data he has been working on.